Font Management with Tags

 Exporting & backup

-It’s important that you won’t lose your carefully organized library.
-That’s why Typeface offers you to export and backup your tags to a simple to read JSON file.
+It costs considerable effort to neatly organize all your fonts.
+It’s therefore very important that you won’t lose your carefully tagged library.
+That’s why Typeface allows you to export and backup your tags to a simple to read JSON file.

 You can also use this to import tags to other font managers if they support it.
 This makes sure you’re not locked to Typeface, the tags you create are yours.